ncborcherding/utility/README.md

 Due to the size of the files, the processed 10x Genomics outputs and processed data outputs from the analytical pipeline are available [here](https://zenodo.org/record/4995299).

+#### Not a Static Resource

+Although the initial cohort of data is deposited and accessible - new data and analyses are being added.
+Check out the [dev branch](https://github.com/ncborcherding/utility/tree/dev) for changes and I am working through a number of other sequencing experiments, in order to provide the most up-to-date version (as I work), the following [link](https://drive.google.com/drive/folders/1Y8fGXIRxIfEk1BiQ4X2MC0CTznkXf_AW?usp=sharing) can be used.

 ******
 ### Working with the Data